nirs/blkhash/test/README.md

     unaligned data best: 40.00 TiB in 0.839 seconds (47.69 TiB/s)
     unaligned data worst: 60.00 GiB in 1.666 seconds (36.02 GiB/s)
     unaligned zero: 60.00 GiB in 1.651 seconds (36.34 GiB/s)

+## The cache program

+This is a helper to load image data into the page cache or to drop image from the page cache.

+To load image data into the page cache:

+    $ build/test/cache /data/tmp/blksum/80p.raw
+    10.000 GiB in 4.678 seconds (2.138 GiB/s)

+A second run will be much faster now:

+    $ build/test/cache /data/tmp/blksum/80p.raw
+    10.000 GiB in 0.786 seconds (12.716 GiB/s)

+To drop image data from the page cache:

+    $ build/test/cache --drop /data/tmp/blksum/80p.raw